atxwang/atxwang.github.io/_posts/2025/music2025.md

 **Releases from artists I like**
 -
-Many of my favorite artists dropped great projects this year.
+Many of my favorite artists dropped great projects this year which

 **Miscellaneous moments**
 -